 This de-duplication of formats will help us to maintain serials subscription obligations next year without a more serious cancellation project as well as cover the 7-9% annual increase in serials prices.
 In addition to these savings, this action offsets the behind-the-scenes costs of processing, binding and shelving print materials.
 The savings realized from this duplicate format review will allow us to leverage our limited resources more effectively and to continue to support new and emerging academic needs on campus.

 This approach is in alignment with guidelines established by the UC Libraries’ Systemwide Library and Scholarly Information Committee (SLASIAC), which has issued various resolutions that recommend creating shared print collections and exploring ways to manage library resources.
 The results of the UC-wide Collection Management Initiative (CMI), sponsored by the Mellon Foundation, helped influence these decisions.
 The study and experience demonstrated that UC library users overwhelmingly prefer to use the electronic version as opposed to a print version when electronic is available and complete.

-While we have carefully reviewed these titles, we understand that there may be special circumstances concerning a particular title and we ask that you inform us of that and share comments by contacting your Subject Librarian or James Galbraith, Head of Collection Development by Monday, October 30, 2007.
+The complete listing of all serial titles included in the UCI format review is available on this website alphabetically by publisher or by department.
+While we have carefully reviewed these titles, we understand that there may be special circumstances concerning a particular title and we ask that you inform us of that and share comments by contacting your Subject Librarian or Lorelei Tanji, AUL for Collections, by Friday, November 14, 2008.
 Your support of this format review will help us to maintain our library resources during these challenging economic times.